 God commands Jacob to journey to Bethel (Genesis 35:1).
 Once he arrives in the area, the Lord blesses him and reiterates his new name is Israel (verses 9 - 15).

-The family leaves Bethel and travel toward Bethlehem with the goal of reaching Hebron.
+The family leaves Bethel for Bethlehem with the goal of reaching Hebron.
 On the outskirts of Bethlehem Rachel dies while giving birth to Benjamin, the last of Israel's twelve sons (Genesis 35:16 - 20).

 Moses, who wrote Genesis, for the first time refers to Jacob as Israel (Genesis 35:21).
 Israel and his family then travel to the tower of Edar where they stay for an unknown time.
 Israel's oldest son Reuben commits incest with his father's concubine named Bilhah (verses 21 - 22).
 The family then travels the remaining roughly twenty miles to Mamre (Hebron) in order to be with Isaac (Rebekah, his wife, is likely dead at this time, verse 27).